Mold Remediation & Your Recovery: Practical Steps for Creating a Safe Environment

 - HEPA vacuuming of all exposed surfaces

-- detailed cleaning of remaining building materials
+- detailed small particle cleaning of remaining building materials

-Step Five — Whole-House Cleaning After Containment
+Step Five: Whole-House Cleaning After Containment

 Once the source area is cleaned and rebuilt, the entire home must undergo: “Small Particle Cleaning” This includes: